Last updated on Oct 18, 2021

 Having worked mainly with non-profit organizations and prestigious institutes, Managed Editing chooses its freelance proofreaders carefully.
 A successful applicant will have at least five years of experience and a Bachelor’s degree, although most of its editors and proofreaders have higher qualifications.

-Apply to Wordvice for a more international experience: the company edits and proofreads essays and business documents for second-language English users.
+Apply to Wordvice for a more international experience: the company offers editing and proofreading services on essays and business documents for second-language English users.
 You must have a minimum of two years of experience and a graduate degree to join this team of freelancers.
+(And needless to say, the remote jobs they have are available to proofreaders across the world!)

 9. Start your own freelance business

-This basically means creating your own website along with a LinkedIn, Twitter, or Facebook account to spread the word about it.
+This basically means creating your own website (don't forget to have a contact section with your email address in it!) along with a LinkedIn, Twitter, or Facebook account to spread the word about it.
+As you are your own boss, you can work from home, a coffee shop, or wherever else you want!
 Use your credentials and professional connections to attract customers.
-Combine that with impeccable customer service and you’ll grow your freelance business in no time.
+Combine that with impeccable proofreading services and you’ll grow your freelance business in no time.

 If you’re just starting out or don’t have higher education qualifications — don’t worry, there are plenty of beginner-friendly sites where you can find proofreading gigs and begin amassing professional experience.

 If you do have some experience in content production, i.e. you’ve been a copywriter or have edited your university newspaper, you can apply to Scribendi.
-It focuses on academic writing from high school to university level, so having a Bachelor’s degree is a must.
+Its online proofreading jobs are focused on academic writing from high school to university level, so having a Bachelor’s degree is a must.

 12. Proofreading Services

-The remote proofreading jobs available here usually concern academic and business writing.
+Every remote proofreading job available here focuses on academic and business writing.
 Prospective proofreaders can join the staff part-time or full-time by getting at least 95% on the site’s 20-minute test, which mainly focuses on grammar and spelling.

 As an education-oriented publication, CACTUS Communications is constantly on the lookout for academic editors who can help it produce clear, engaging content.
-It does require at least a Bachelor’s degree in a relevant discipline, but you don’t need any prior work experience.
+It does require at least a Bachelor’s degree in a relevant discipline, but you don’t need any prior work experience in editing and proofreading to find exciting opportunities.

 14. Writer’s Relief

 Prompt provides coaching services for college applicants, helping them with personal statements and essays.
-You will need to have been a university student yourself, and as the coach you’re expected to give more feedback than just proofreading.
-It’s a good opportunity if you want to get into academic editing.
+You will need to have been a university student yourself, and as the coach you’re expected to give more feedback than just online proofreading.
+It’s a good opportunity if you want to start with academic editing.

 16. OneSpace Freelancers

 OneSpace is a site made for new freelancers.
-There aren’t as many job postings on this site, but you do get support and feedback from their staff.
+There aren’t as many job postings on this site as on other proofreading services, but you do get support and feedback from their staff.
 They provide advice on how you can work better as a freelancer and build your business.
+So while you would't necessarily find remote work on this space, it's a good way to learn the craft of maintaining your freelance proofreading business in the long run.

-Upwork is one of the biggest marketplaces for freelancers, and the remote proofreading jobs you can find on here are often for technical and copy writing.
-Projects are usually on the smaller side, which means there isn’t always demand for highly experienced proofreaders.
+Upwork is one of the biggest marketplaces for freelancers, and the remote jobs for editors and proofreaders you can find on here are often for technical and copy writing.
+Projects are usually on the smaller side, which means there isn’t always demand for highly experienced workers.
+Still, it's a good place to get started on your online proofreading career.

 Short for flexible jobs, this job board only posts work that you can do from home, so you don’t have to narrow the search yourself.
 There are plenty of proofreading jobs across many industries and countries for you to choose from, some of which are even full-time collaborations.

 Indeed’s interface is probably a familiar sight if you’ve looked for work before — it’s a platform that has everything from full-time positions to freelance gigs in all kinds of industries.
-Though it might take some digging, there are good remote proofreading jobs to be discovered.
+Though it might take some digging, there are good remote jobs proofreaders can discover.

 MediaBistro is a job board made specific for media-related jobs.
 You can filter your search to show only remote entry-level editing jobs to see if there’s anything available.
-Signing up also gets you notifications when new relevant jobs are posted.
+Signing up also gets you a job alert round-up when new relevant jobs are posted.

 22. Get Editing Jobs